IdkMiguel/Simon.py/README.md

             time.sleep(.3)
         else:
             p = "Blue"
-            bl.value = not bl.value
+            be.value = not be.value
             time.sleep(.3)
-            bl.value = not bl.value
+            be.value = not be.value
             time.sleep(.3)

 def try_sequence(inputlist):